m3dwards/longmynd.org/content/weather/weather-from-22nd-september.md

 title: Weather from 22nd September
 date: 2025-09-26T08:19:17.996Z
 ---
 Friday looks much lighter winds than Wednesday & Thursday was at Corndon.
-Due to be pretty well East but gradually backing SE during the afternoon.
+Due to be pretty well East but gradually veering SE during the afternoon.
 Maybe Wrekin SE side might work later on too when Corndon expected to be less soarable.

 Weekend not sure about yet due to the front coming through, but likely to be broadly Northerly winds